-In 2019 there will be two Flying Finn Future Star Awards
+In 2020 there is one Flying Finn Future Star Award

-- This award is sponsored by M-Sport, Pirelli and Corego.
+- This award is sponsored by M-Sport, Pirelli and AKK.

 Springboard - Finnish Rally Championship

 Judgement on who is viewed as the best young driver is based on success in the Finnish Rally Championship.
 AKK Sports acts as the series’ promoter with local clubs organising individual events.
 Participants in "The Flying Finn Future Star" contest must compete in class SM3 for cars with R1 or R2 FIA homologation.

 This increasingly popular class is especially favoured by young drivers, because it keeps the costs at a reasonable level.
 It also serves as a good springboard to an R5 or Super2000 car.
 Citroën, Ford, Peugeot, Opel and Skoda are represented in the class.

 Selection process in 2020

 First award: All five 2020 Finnish Championship rounds will count towards graduation to a special selection event.
 Candidates must compete in SM3 class and be born on 1.1.1995 or later.
 The drivers holding top five positions in the points table after the season will be invited to participate in this selection event.